-Whether or not an agreement is a lease and whether or not an agreement includes a lease is decided based on examination of the economic nature of transactions and regardless of whether or not an agreement's legal form is that of a lease agreement.
+The Group assesses whether an agreement is or contains a lease based on examining the economic nature of transactions regardless of whether an agreement's legal form is that of a lease agreement.

 Among the lease transactions, those that substantially transfer all the risks and rewards of ownership to the Group are classified as finance lease agreements, and leases other than finance leases are classified as operating leases.